pytorch/tutorials/advanced_source/cpp_export.rst

     std::cout << "ok\n";
   }

-The ``<torch/op.h>`` include encompasses all relevant headers from the LibTorch library necessary to run our example.
-Our application accepts the file path to a serialized PyTorch ``ScriptModule`` as its only command line argument, and then proceeds to deserialize the module using the ``torch::jit::load()`` function, which takes this file path as input.
+The ``<torch/op.h>`` header encompasses all relevant includes from the LibTorch library necessary to run the example.
+Our application accepts the file path to a serialized PyTorch ``ScriptModule`` as its only command line argument and then proceeds to deserialize the module using the ``torch::jit::load()`` function, which takes this file path as input.
 In return we receive a shared pointer to a ``torch::jit::script::Module``, the equivalent to a